10 Berlin Museums Not to Miss

 Museums Throughout the City

-There are many great museums that are not State Museums or that are not part of museum complex.
+Many great museums are not State Museums or not part of the museum complex.
 Among the best are:

 Topographie Des Terrors Berlin